funkybob/django-nap/docs/datamapper/datamapper.rst

    .. attribute:: _fields

-      A dict of (name: field) for all fields on this dataview.
+      A dict of (name: field) for all fields on this mapper.

    .. attribute:: _field_names

-      A list of field names on this view.
+      A list of field names on this mapper.

    .. method:: _reduce()